 2. Despite the expected improvements in the performance of new electrified vehicles, the continued in-use performance of the battery over time is not currently regulated.
 The primary motivation for this GTR therefore stems from the recognition that the environmental performance of electrified vehicles may be affected by excess degradation of the battery system over time.

-3. Loss of electric range and loss of vehicle energy efficiency are both primary concerns.
-Loss of electric range could lead to a loss of utility, meaning electric vehicles are driven less and therefore displace less distance travelled that might otherwise be driven in conventional vehicles.
+3. Loss of vehicle usable battery energy and loss of electric range are both primary concerns.
+Loss of electric range could lead to a loss of utility, meaning affected vehicles might be driven less and therefore displace less distance travelled by conventional vehicles.
 A loss in utility could also dampen consumer sentiment and curb the market growth necessary for electric vehicle sales to deliver on fleet emissions reductions.
-Loss of vehicle efficiency could impact the upstream emissions by increasing the amount of electricity needed per vehicle distance travelled.
+Loss of vehicle efficiency could impact upstream emissions by increasing the amount of electricity needed per vehicle distance travelled.
 Both can affect not only the utility of the vehicle to the consumer, but also the environmental performance of the vehicle.
-Loss of environmental performance is important, in particularbecause governmental regulatory compliance programs often credit electrified vehicles with a certain level of expected environmental benefit, which might not be realized over the life of the vehicle if excess battery degradation occurs.
+Loss of environmental performance is of particular concern, because governmental regulatory compliance programs often credit electrified vehicles with a certain level of expected environmental benefit, which might not be realized over the lifetime of the vehicle if excess battery degradation occurs.

 4. In addition to changes in range and energy consumption, hybrid electric vehicles are often equipped with both a conventional and electric powertrain, and for these vehicles the criteria pollutant emissions from the conventional powertrain could be impacted by the degradation of the battery over time.